pieter-groeneweg/joomla_plg_usersynccontact/README.md

 But as registered users on login may be able to change their profile (user profile that is), this will automatically be synced to their Contact details.

+- it will sync default user profile fields to corresponding default contact detail fields But since there are remaining fields in both that have no match between the two
+- it can sync custom user fields to the remaining contact detail fields
+- it can sync the remaining user profile fields to custom contact fields And
+- it can sync custom user fields to custom contact fields

 --note:
 - translation files have not yet been created.
 - instructions are in the configuration of the plugin.
 More explanatory to follow.
+- Address fields, address1 and address2, in user profile will be concatenated with an EOL/LF in contact details Address.